-Notice is hereby given that the annual general and special meeting (the "Meeting") of shareholders of Falcon Oil & Gas Ltd. (the "Corporation") will be held via conference call on 10 December 2020 at 4:00 p.m.
+Notice is hereby given that the annual general and special meeting (the "Meeting") of shareholders of Falcon Oil & Gas Ltd. (the "Corporation") will be held at the Conrad Hotel, Earlsfort Terrace, Dublin 2, Ireland on 22 June 2023 at 11:00 a.m.
 (Dublin time), for the following purposes:

-- 1. To receive the audited annual consolidated financial statements of the Corporation for the year ended 31 December 2019 and the report of the auditors thereon. - To elect the directors for the ensuing year. - 3.
+- 1. To receive the audited annual consolidated financial statements of the Corporation for the year ended 31 December 2022 and the report of the auditors thereon. - 2.
+To elect the directors for the ensuing year. - 3.
 To appoint the auditors and to authorise the directors to fix their remuneration. - 4.
 To consider, and if deemed advisable, to pass a resolution approving the Corporation's stock option plan. - 5.
 To transact such other business as may properly come before the Meeting or any adjournment thereof.